ToshioCP/Gtk4-tutorial/gfm/sec31.md

 That's why a GtkListItem instance is the 'this' object of the XML data for a GtkBuilderListItemFactory.
 3. Otherwise, the target object of the binding tag will be the 'this' object.

-GTK 4 document doesn't describe information about "this" object when expressions are defined in a ui file.
+GTK 4 document doesn't describe information about "this" object when expressions are defined in a UI file.
 The information above is found from the GTK 4 source files and it is possible to include mistakes.
 If you have accurate information, please let me know.

-A sample program `exp.c` and a ui file `exp.ui` is in [`src/expression`](../src/expression) directory.
+A sample program `exp.c` and a UI file `exp.ui` is in [/src/expression](../src/expression/) directory.
-The ui file includes lookup, closure and bind tags.
+The UI file includes lookup, closure and bind tags.
 No constant tag is included.
 However, constant tags are not used so often.